-First, this suggests that the Department should be conducting this quality improvement process for other areas of casework.
-However, this is not referenced in other sections of the Settlement Agreement.
-Specifically, for which other areas of casework should the Department be completing this quality improvement process.
-For example, in Section 6.3, a qualitative improvement of sibling visitation is not explicitly outlined, and it is unclear if this is an area of casework which would be subject to the quality improvement process.
-The Monitoring Team is seeking clarification on which sections and areas of casework would be subject to the aforementioned quality improvement process to ensure this has been completed.
+This suggests that the Department is, or should be, conducting this quality improvement process for other areas of casework; that process, however, is not referenced in other sections of the Settlement Agreement, nor are the scope or minimum requirements of such a process defined.
+The Monitoring Team is seeking clarification on which sections and areas of casework would be subject to the aforementioned quality improvement process to verify whether this requirement has been completed.